 Notes

-• Cook time varies (30-60 minutes) based on salmon type, thickness, and your smoker.
-Wild salmon cooks faster due to lower fat content.
+- Cook time varies (30-60 minutes) based on salmon type, thickness, and your smoker.
+Wild salmon cooks more quickly because it has a lower fat content than farmed salmon.

 Excellent recipe.
 Quick, easy, and delicious.
 This is my favorite and go-to recipe for smoked salmon.
 I sometimes add cumin, dill, and other seasonings to the dry brine just for kicks and giggles.
 But the basic brine is great.